kronosapiens/kronosapiens.github.io/about.md

 permalink: /about/
 ---

-I'm **Daniel Kronovet**, a first-year data scientist living in New York City.
+I'm **Daniel Kronovet**, a data scientist living in New York City.

-I've worked as a backend engineer at two small startups, and am now a full-time graduate student at Columbia, studying a mix of statistics and computer science (aka "data science", "machine learning", or "sorcery").
-My program is called [Quantitative Methods in the Social Sciences](http://qmss.columbia.edu/) and I'll graduate in a year.

-I'm excited about what's going on with machine learning, distributed systems, and processing data at scale.
-There are interesting implications for the future of work, healthcare, and capital which will be increasingly felt over the next few decades, and I'd like to be a part of that.

-I wrote my first paper on artificial intelligence when I was 15, in a philosophy course at my local community college.
-It was probably pretty bad.
-I went on and did my undergrad at Berkeley, with a double in [Cognitive Science](http://cogsci.berkeley.edu/) and [Political Economy](http://iastp.berkeley.edu/pe), while also helping to run a [a very large housing cooperative](http://www.bsc.coop/).
-After that I spent a year [going around the world](http://www.huffingtonpost.com/daniel-kronovet/), before landing in New York and discovering technology.

-Abacus is my technical blog, where I write about software, information, and my experiences navigating professional life.
-I keep a personal blog over at [kronosapiens.com](http://kronosapiens.com) where I engage with a broader range of topics.
+I am currently at Columbia, finishing up an M.A. in Quantitative Methods in the Social Sciences, with an emphasis on the core math and computer science underlying modern machine learning.

+I spent the past summer interning at Foursquare, joining their data science team to develop new models for stop detection.

+I'm interested in the future of machine learning, especially as it pertains to questions of production, distribution, and management.
+I am interested in more abstract questions of measurement and representation.
+I believe in the importance of direct personal experience as a path toward knowledge.

+In past lives, I worked on a kibbutz in Israel, lived in a Buddhist monastery in Thailand, and taught science in Mumbai.

+I did my undergrad at UC Berkeley, as a double major in Cognitive Science and Political Economy.
+While there, I was actively involved in the leadership of the Berkeley Student Cooperative.

+I grew up in Santa Monica, California, where I was on my high school's drumline and became an Eagle Scout.